michaelkamprath/RomWBW/ReadMe.md

 ## Upgrading

 Program a new ROM chip from an image in the new distribution.
 Install the new ROM chip and boot your system.
-At the boot loader “Boot:” prompt, select either CP/M or Z-System to load the corresponding OS directly from ROM.
+At the boot loader "Boot:" prompt, select either CP/M or Z-System to load the corresponding OS directly from ROM.